 - Under-11s: free

 - Top tip!
-From December 18, 2017 to February 28, 2018, young people between 11 and 30 years old will pay 7 euros for the ticket if they visit the Sagrada Familia on Wednesdays, Thursdays or Fridays between 5 pm. and 6 pm.
+Young people between 11 and 30 years old will pay 7 euros for the ticket if they visit the Sagrada Familia on Wednesdays, Thursdays or Fridays between 6pm and 7.15pm.

 For these discounts to be valid, you’ll need to provide proof of age or status on arrival.

 Prices: fast-track entry + audio guide: 22 euros

 This option is listed as “audio tour” on the Sagrada Familia website.